How Bob Harper Changed His Diet After His Heart Attack: "I Had to Redefine the Way I Ate"

 According to the Centers for Disease Control, heart disease is the leading cause of death for men and women in the U.S., and someone has a heart attack every 40 seconds.
 While we know that certain lifestyle factors (such as poor diet, smoking or inactivity) can make you more likely to have heart disease, genetics can also play a role.
 After his heart attack, Harper found out that he has a hereditary condition which increases the lipoprotein(a) in his blood.
 Lipoprotein(a) transports cholesterol in the blood and can contribute to plaque in arteries and blood clots and can increase your risk of cardiovascular disease.
 He told Today, "I did not know this condition that I was predisposed to.
 I'd never heard about it."

-For the last four years, Harper has been an advocate for heart attack survivors.
+For the last five years, Harper has been an advocate for heart attack survivors.
 He helped pioneer the Survivors Have Heart program, which engages heart attack survivors and their loved ones through patient stories to celebrate survivorship.
 He helps his fellow survivors find purpose and live their healthiest lives.
-This year, he took portraits of survivors from around the country to help change the perceptions and stigma around heart attacks.
-(The photos will be displayed in the Flatiron Plaza in New York City from October 22-23.
+Last year, he took portraits of survivors from around the country to help change the perceptions and stigma around heart attacks.
+(The photos were displayed in the Flatiron Plaza in New York City from October 22-23, 2021.
 You can view the portraits here).
 He says, "I wanted the photographs to be hopeful and happy and show people that you can survive and thrive [after a heart attack]."

 And Harper seems to be doing just that.
 After his heart attack, he worked with his medical team to make lifestyle changes that have helped him get healthier.
 He says, "I've been in the health and fitness industry for almost 30 years now, but I had to pivot my life and redefine the way that I ate and worked out."
 For starters, he now eats a largely Mediterranean diet.
 He says, "I went from eating a more high-protein, high-fat diet to being more balanced.
 I don't eat very much red meat anymore.
 I live on mostly fish, sometimes chicken and lots of vegetables."